wizzdev-pl/iot-starter/IBM/README.md

 1. In your IBM Watson IoT Platform dashboard, hover over the left side panel, and choose "Devices".
 2. Click "Add Device" in the top right corner.
 3. Create a device type.
-The device type name must be no more than 36 characters and contain only: Alpha-numeric characters, Hyphens(-), Underscores(_) and Periods(.).
+The device type name can be up to 36 characters long and contain only: Alpha-numeric characters, Hyphens(-), Underscores(_) and Periods(.).
 For example (IoTStarter)
 4. Enter a device ID and click "Next".
 5. Optional: Enter device type attributes and metadata and click "Next".
 (You can add and edit it later)
 6. Enter an Authentication Token or click "Next" to auto-generate a Token.